Last updated: July 1, 2020 at 9:23 a.m.

 Young Brothers will continue to accept and deliver essential cargo including food, water and household consumer products.
 To ensure the health and safety of their employees and the community, they will not be able to accept some non-essential cargo including private vehicles.
 Click here for more information.

-The following will be closed/canceled through April 30 (dates subject to change):
+The following will be closed/canceled until further notice (dates subject to change):

 - Hale Keaka

 - Lanai Culture & Heritage Center

 Community Pool will reopen Monday, June 22.
 Please note the new rules.

 - All rifle and shotgun areas are CLOSED to ALL hunters through July 6.